Optimizing Share Functionality Across Content

 This document outlines the process of identifying and resolving an issue where Open Graph (OG) and Twitter Card meta tags were not dynamically picking up

-properties from Markdown frontmatter in an Astro-based website.
+lede and banner_image properties from Markdown frontmatter in an Astro-based website.
 It also covers the subsequent refactoring into a reusable component.1.
 What Were We Trying to Do and Why?

 The primary goal was to ensure that social media previews for shared links accurately reflected the content of individual Markdown pages.
 Specifically: